Øygarden municipality, Vestland

 Aukra municipality, Møre og Romsdal

 The processing plant for gas from Ormen Lange is a conventional facility for dewatering, compression, gas export, separation of condensate, stabilisation, storage and fiscal metering of gas and condensate.
-The current capacity of the plant is 70 million Sm3 dry gas per day.
-The plant is being expanded so that it can also receive rich gas from the Polarled pipeline, which is under construction.
-The pipeline will transport gas from the Aasta Hansteen and Dvalin fields, and possible future field developments in the area.
+The plant was later expanded to be able to receive rich gas from the Polarled pipeline.
+The pipeline transports gas from the Aasta Hansteen and Dvalin fields, and possible future field developments in the area.

 Øygarden municipality, Vestland